aonufrei/java-lambda-doc/java-lambdas.md

 As you can see, the code looks more minimalistic and simple with lambda, and the usage of the interface doesn't change.

-The interfaces, that can be implemented as lambda are named **Functional Interfaces**.
-Those are interfaces that has only one abstract method or/and has `@FunctionalInterface` annotation.
+The interfaces that can be implemented as lambda are named **Functional Interfaces**.
+Those are interfaces that have only one abstract method or/and `@FunctionalInterface` annotation.

 For example:
 ``` java